harvester/docs/docs/airgap.md

 ```
 systemctl restart rke2-server.service
 ```
-1. (Harvester VM) Update `rke2-coredns-rke2-coredns` ConfigMap.
-Remember to change `192.168.0.50` to your private ip.
+1. (Harvester VM) Update the `rke2-coredns-rke2-coredns` ConfigMap.
+Remember to change `192.168.0.50` to your private IP.
 ```
 # replace data like following
 data: